kedro-org/kedro-viz/CONTRIBUTING.md

 #### Data sources

-Kedro-Viz uses an unique identifier to determine the data source.
+Kedro-Viz uses a unique identifier to determine the data source from one of several available sources.
 You can configure this by appending a query string to the URL, e.g. `http://localhost:4141/?data=random`.
 Alternatively, you can set it with an environment variable when starting up the dev server:

 ```bash
 DATA=random npm start
 ```

-There are several different data sources available.
-By default in production, the app asynchronously loads JSON from the `/api/main` endpoint.
-You can replicate this in development by placing a dataset in `/public/api/main`, using `main` as the name of the JSON file, without an extension.
-Alternatively, you can use one of the mock unit-testing/demo datasets, or pseudo-random data procedurally-generated on page load, which is often useful for local development.
+These are the supported dataset identifiers:

 | Identifier | Data source |
 |------------|-------------|